fmtlib/fmt/README.rst

 is confirmed by `other tests <http://accu.org/index.php/journals/1539>`__.
 Tinyformat is quite good coming close to iostreams.
 Unfortunately tinyformat cannot be faster than the iostreams because it uses them internally.
+Performance of format is close to that of std::ostream but there is a room for improvement since format is not based on iostreams.

 Running the tests
 ~~~~~~~~~~~~~~~~~